ToyibOtus/Banking-DatawarehouseSQL-Server-Medallion-Architecture/docs/naming_convention.md

 ### Audit Columns

-Prefixed with underscore `_` to visually separate them from business columns.
+Prefixed with underscore `_` to visually separate them from business columns:
-Audit columns vary by layer:

 **Examples:**
 _source_system